Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 {% endhighlight %}

 When the <b>Foo</b> event has been dispatched, our decorator class will pick it up, and add some additional data to it.
-As you can see, to add data to the event a DataContainer class is used, this is just an implementation detail and not a mandatory requirement.
+To add data to the event a DataContainer class is used, this is just an implementation detail and not a mandatory requirement.

+As you can see towards the bottom of the middleware class, you can now access the age and address that was added by our decorator.

 Below is an explanation of the DataContainer class, and why it's used.

 ## The DataContainer class